Skip navigation

 2. The contract of employment contains the following information:

-• for a staff member other than a casual employee: the date of commencement of the employment arrangement; the classification level and salary of the staff member on commencement of the employment; the hours or the fraction of full time hours to be worked; the supervisor of the position; and where the employment includes a probationary period, the length and terms of the probation;
+1. for a staff member other than a casual employee: the date of commencement of the employment arrangement; the classification level and salary of the staff member on commencement of the employment; the hours or the fraction of full-time hours to be worked; the supervisor of the position; and where the employment includes a probationary period, the length and terms of the probation;

-• for a fixed term staff member, the reason for the use of fixed term employment, in accordance with clause 13 of the ANU Enterprise Agreement;
+2. for a fixed term staff member: the reason for the use of fixed term employment, in accordance with clause 13 of the ANU Enterprise Agreement;

-• for a casual staff member: the duties required; the anticipated ordinary hours of work noting there is no firm advance commitment to continuing and indefinite work according to an agreed pattern of work for the employee; the classification level and/or rate of pay for each duty required inclusive of the casual loading; a statement that any additional duties required during the term are paid for at the rate of pay appropriate to the classification level of the additional duties; the supervisor of the position; a statement that the employee may have a right to apply for their appointment to be converted to a non-casual appointment in accordance with the casual staff conversion provision of the ANU Enterprise Agreement; and conversion to continuing employment will be managed in accordance with the National Employment Standards (NES);
+3. for a casual staff member: the classification level and/or rate of pay for each duty required inclusive of the casual loading; a statement that any additional duties required during the term are paid for at the rate of pay appropriate to the classification level of the additional duties; the supervisor of the position; a statement that the employee may have a right for conversion to a non-casual appointment in accordance with the ANU Enterprise Agreement;

-• a position description outlining the requirements of the role is issued to a staff member with each non-casual employment contract.
+5. a position description outlining the requirements of the role is issued to a staff member with each employment contract.

 Commencement of employment

-1. The delegate takes the appropriate measures to ensure that all new starters are provided an efficient induction and commencement process including but not limited to:
+1. The delegate takes the appropriate measures to ensure that all new starters, including internal appointments where appropriate, are provided an efficient induction and commencement process including but not limited to:

-• a contract of employment and position description is provided prior to the commencement of duties;
+1. a contract of employment and position description is accepted prior to the commencement of duties;

-• a copy of the code of conduct is provided prior to or upon commencement; and
+3. a copy of the Code of Conduct is provided prior to or upon commencement; and

 1. The University provides induction information and checklists to support the induction process.